Culture Shock in Kyrgyzstan

 Expats will find that culture in modern-day Kyrgyzstan is heavily influenced by its proximity and historical ties to Russia.
 Everything from language and clothing, to the music played in buses and nightclubs bears Soviet influence.

-How to Dress in Kyrgyzstan
+Dress in Kyrgyzstan

 Dress for the elements, but always keep a sense of style.
 Kyrgyzstan counters pleasant, dry summers with what can be unforgiving, murky winters.
-Nevertheless, Kyrgyz always try to look their best, aptly shown through their hairstyles and footwear.
+Nevertheless, Kyrgyz people always try to look their best, aptly shown through their hairstyles and footwear.

 Women often wear heels, and sneakers and flats are rare in Kyrgyzstan’s bigger cities.
 For men, the prevailing clothing style is sleek and black.
 Despite the majority Muslim population, many stylish young women find ways to flaunt short skirts and tight dresses all year.

 One tip to remember is that wearing dirty shoes or any piece of clothing that is past its prime (no matter how comfortable or practical) may attract stares.

 Traditional Kyrgyz hats usually make their way into daily dress more so than any other piece of clothing.
 Especially in winter, people don the square, fur-covered Russian-style ushanka or men wear the pointed, felt kalpak adorned with looping symbols.

 Like many former Soviet Union countries, the people of Kyrgyzstan were made to give up their native languages and speak Russian.
 Today, Russian is more common in the northern region and in larger cities, while Kyrgyz is more common in the south.

 Kyrgyz is a Turkic language related to Kazakh and Uzbek.
 It shares the Cyrillic script with Russian but has three extra letters that reflect unique Kyrgyz sounds.